 This benefit is like the primary rental car insurance perk from Chase.
-Just pay for your entire rental car transaction with your card.
-And then, decline the extra collision insurance (or loss damage waiver) from the rental car company.
+Cardholders just have to pay for their entire rental car transaction with their card and then decline the extra collision insurance (or loss damage waiver) from the rental car company.

 Travel & Emergency Assistance Services

 These services can be nice for travelers, especially if they do not have any travel credit cards.
-US Bank will help you get medical, legal, and travel services when you are on vacation.
-However, you are responsible for the costs.
+US Bank will help cardholders get medical, legal, and travel services when they are on vacation.
+However, cardholders are responsible for the costs.
 These services simply act as a concierge.

 Extended Warranty doubles the time period of the original manufacturer’s warranty up to one year.
-Your product must have a warranty of three years or less.
+Products must have a warranty of three years or less.
 And there is a maximum of $10,000 per claim.

-This is a nice benefit that has recently gone by the wayside for many competitors.
+This is a nice benefit that has recently gone by the wayside for many no annual fee competitors.
 It’s nice to see that US Bank still has this perk for their cash back credit card.

-The Chase Freedom is one of the best alternatives to the US Bank Cash +, especially for travelers.
-This is because you can transfer rewards earned to a premium Chase card if you have one.
-In other words, you earn cash back which can be turned into Chase Ultimate Rewards (UR) points through transferring.
+The Chase Freedom Flex is one of the best alternatives to the US Bank Cash +, especially for travelers.
+This is because cardholders can transfer rewards earned to a premium Chase card if they have one.
+In other words, Freedom Flex cardholders earn cash back which can be turned into Chase Ultimate Rewards (UR) points through transferring.

 Chase also offers the same cash back redemption option as the US Bank Cash +.
 But the big advantage of the Freedom is the ability to transfer points to a premium card.
 That makes it the better card for travelers.
 But those who want to earn cash back must determine if US Bank’s unique categories are worth it.

 Alternatively, the Discover It is another excellent 5% cash back card.
-It is closer to the US Bank Cash + in that both cards earn strictly cash back and have no annual fee.
+It is closer to the US Bank Cash + because both cards earn strictly cash back and have no annual fee.

-But the Discover It comes with a unique sign-up bonus.
+Plus, Discover is offering a unique sign-up bonus for their flagship credit card.
 Discover will double all cash back earned within the first 12 months of having the card.
-This is a nice incentive to keep the Discover card long-term as you watch the rewards grow.
+This is a nice incentive to keep the Discover card long-term as the rewards grow.
 The Discover It is the better card for the first year.
-But thereafter, you must determine which card’s categories work best for you.
+But thereafter, cardholders must determine which card’s categories work best for you.

 Fortunately, Discover posts their categories for the next year online every November 1.
-The categories are always online for your reference and you can compare them to those of the US Bank Cash +.
+The categories are always online for your reference and cardholders can compare them to the predetermined categories of the US Bank Cash +.

-The US Bank Cash + can be a lucrative option for your wallet if you can maximize its unique categories.
-It is also a great alternative to the Discover It and Chase Freedom cards if you want to earn cash back.
-However, travelers are better off with another credit card, despite the US Bank and Visa Signature benefits.
+The US Bank Cash + can be a lucrative option for cardholders who can maximize its unique categories.
+It is also a great alternative to the Discover It and Chase Freedom Flex cards for those who want to earn cash back.
+However, travelers are better off with another credit card, despite the Cash + card’s benefits.